notsugee/cmit/README.md

-# CMIT: Git Commit Message Generator
+# cmit: AI Git Commit Message Generator

-**CMIT** is a Visual Studio Code extension that generates concise Git commit messages following the [Conventional Commits](https://www.conventionalcommits.org/) format.
+**cmit** is a Visual Studio Code extension that generates concise Git commit messages following the [Conventional Commits](https://www.conventionalcommits.org/) format.
 It supports AI-generated messages using OpenAI (`gpt-4o-mini`) or Google Gemini (`gemini-1.5-flash`), as well as rule-based messages with optional emoji support.
 The extension provides a Webview interface for editing multi-line commit messages and integrates seamlessly with VS Code’s Git extension.

 ## Features